Sloppy Joe Casserole

 • Ground Beef: Ground beef provides a hearty, protein-packed foundation.
 You can substitute ground turkey or chicken for a lighter option.

-• Yellow Onion and Green Bell Pepper: These vegetables add a touch of sweetness and earthy aromatic flavor to filling.
+• Yellow Onion and Green Bell Pepper: These vegetables add a touch of sweetness and earthy aromatic flavor to the filling.

 • Tomato Sauce and Ketchup: These ingredients create a rich, tangy sauce that enhances the casserole’s flavor.